10 Chapter 10 – Orbital Perturbations

 It is also important to note that the above J effect models completely neglected distribution in longitudinal directions.
 Figure 19 shows the L2 effect and how it does not appear spherical at any angle (even from the top).

-A more exaggerated typical L effect can be seen in figure 20:
+A more exaggerated typical L effect can be seen in Figure 20:

 Now, what has this all been leading up to?
 What effect does this have on our obit?
 Looking only at the J2 effect, this phenomenon changes both RAAN and argument of perigee.
 In a low Earth orbit, LEO, both can be affected up to 7-8° per day!
 In LEO, an orbit can experience different rate of changes at different altitudes and inclinations.
-A graph can be seen of these changes in figure 21:
+A graph can be seen of these changes in Figure 21:

 We can also determine this rate of change mathematically using Equation 23: